 - CryptoTask.
 A place where firms can find freelancers to work on blockchain projects.
 You need to make a business website for a moderate budget.
 For freelancers, the platform is free of charge.

 It’s no secret, traditional browsers are by no means safe: they collect, store, and may potentially reveal too much of the users’ sensitive data.
 Decentralized browsers, on the other hand, are more private and less prone to breaches.
-While web 2.0 browsers are inadvertently collecting data, the users of decentralized browsers can decide to stay anonymous or to sell their data to third parties, if they choose to.
+While Web 2.0 browsers are inadvertently collecting data, the users of decentralized browsers can decide to stay anonymous or sell their data to third parties, if they choose to.

-The examples of decentralized Web 3.0 browser applications are:
+Examples of decentralized Web 3.0 browser applications are:

 - Brave.
 A blockchain-powered browser, which is 3x faster than Chrome and offers enhanced security and privacy.
 Additionally, it has protection from intrusive ads.
 It features a built-in crypto wallet.